What is Coronary Artery Disease?

 Without adequate blood, the heart loses oxygen and the vital nutrients it needs to work properly and this can cause chest pain called angina and shortness of breath.
 When one or more of the coronary arteries are completely blocked, areas of the heart muscle may be damaged.
 In severe case the heart muscle dies.
 This can lead to a heart attack.
 Coronary artery disease is the most common form of heart disease and is the leading cause of death worldwide.

-Why the Center for Advanced Cardiac Surgery for Treating Coronary Artery Disease?
+Treat Coronary Artery Disease at the Center for Advanced Cardiac Surgery

 Offering innovative surgical procedures, which can improve patient outcomes and reduce recovery times, is paramount at the Center for Advanced Cardiac Surgery.
 Depending on a patient’s treatment plan, we perform routine bypass surgery or minimally invasive procedures, which may use robotic-assisted approaches to repair the coronary circulation.